The New Year Brings New and Old Elements to Home Plan Design

 Forget about blue and white or black and gray siding combinations paired with darker blue hues.
 Expect more houses to feature white and light-gray sidings – both warm, neutral colors that highlight the home’s exterior lines.

-The white and light-gray siding of a 4-bedroom Prairie style home complements the orange/brown/beige color combination of the outdoor patio’s furniture (House Plan #149-1892).
+The white and light-gray siding of a 4-bedroom Prairie style home complements the orange/brown/beige color combination of the outdoor patio’s furniture (Plan #149-1892).

 4. Vault Those Ceilings!

-This vaulted Great Room in a 1-story, 4-bedroom Contemporary style home plan adds to the appeal and charm of the residence (House Plan #161-1085).
+This vaulted Great Room in a 1-story, 4-bedroom Contemporary style home adds to the appeal and charm of the residence (Plan #161-1085).

 5. Embrace the Views